 I’ll admit it: when I first heard of people putting BUTTER and COCONUT OIL in their coffee, I thought they were insane.
-When they further said it had to be Kerrygold or some other kind of super-special, grass-fed butter stuff and some kind of special MCT Oil with a fancypants coffee, I rolled my eyes.
+When they further said it had to be some kind of super-special, grass-fed Kerrygold butter from Ireland with some kind of super-special MCT Oil and a super-special fancypants brand of coffee , I literally rolled my eyes.
 Not very nice of me, I’ll admit.

-Now that I have tried my own Bulletproof Coffee Knockoff, I take it all back!
+I should know by now, you cannot always tell what something is like until you try it.
+Now that I have tried my own Bulletproof Coffee Knockoff (because I’m cheap), I take it all back!

 Why Coconut Oil & Butter in Coffee?